 Other measures of income reflect better households' situations

 While GDP is very useful for measuring market production and providing an indicative snapshot of an economy at a given time, it does not provide a comprehensive picture of how well-off the citizens of a society are.
 As described in the J. Stiglitz, A. Sen and J.P.
-Fitoussi Report (Measurement of Economic Performance and Social Progress - 2009) citizens’ material living standards are better monitored by using measures of household income and consumption, and ideally joint measures of income, consumption and wealth at individual level should be used.
+Fitoussi Report on Measurement of Economic Performance and Social Progresscitizens’ material living standards are better monitored by using measures of household income and consumption, and ideally joint measures of income, consumption and wealth at individual level should be used.
 Stiglitz, Sen and Fitoussi argue that the income of a country’s citizens is ‘clearly more relevant for measuring the well-being of citizens’ than domestic production.

 Increasing GDP today, depleting resources for tomorrow

 Social, environmental and economic progress does not always go hand in hand with an increase in GDP.
 For example, if a country decides to cut down all its forests, it will dramatically increase its timber exports, thus increasing its GDP.
 If GDP were the only indicator of quality of life, this would mean that the population of this country would have greatly improved its well-being.
 However, the deforestation would have a significant impact on the population’s quality of life in the mid and long term: loss of natural habitat, soil erosion and more.
 GDP definitely measures quantity, but not necessarily other aspects of production (such as distribution and potential impacts for the future).

 GDP is an aggregate measure and as such cannot inform us about wealth distribution amongst the population